toddbalwinski/toddbalwinski/README.md

 - **Backtesting a Trading Algorithm**
   A Python-based system to test quantitative trading strategies using historical financial data.
 Will explore tools like `pandas`, `yfinance`, and `backtrader`.

+I am also studying to get certifications including AWS Cloud Practitioner and Solutions Architecht.

 ---

 ## Connect With Me